 As of August 19, Kill Team Octarius was still available to pre-order from the GW Webstore.
 If you’re still on the fence as to whether to buy it, check out our comprehensive Kill Team Octarius review, covering the box, the game, and the Compendium supplement.

 Unusually, GW had pledged in an August 9 Warhammer Community article that “everyone who pre-orders a copy of the new Kill Team this weekend [August 14-15] will get one”.

 Acknowledging fans’ disappointment at the speed with which recent box sets have sold out online – most recently last weekend’s Hexfire Battlebox – GW says candidly in the article: “We know we’ve let you down in the past – so we’re going to do something about it, right now”.

 The firm does, however, confirm that boxes will be shipped out first come, first served, and that, while it will send a box to everyone that orders over the weekend, “if you get in late, it might just take longer to get them to you… potentially several months longer – but you WILL get your copy”.

 However, GW is not turning its back on the now infamous competitive rush to get its latest pre-order box before they’re all gone.
 It’s offering a limited edition “premium metal combat gauge” to the first few lucky orderers of Kill Team: Octarius.

 We can expect the box to ship a week after pre-orders end; around early September.
 Games Workshop has taken pains to point out that Octarius is a launch box, so will only see a limited release.
 The first-weekend pre-order promise aside, when all copies are gone, that’s it.

 Kill Team: Octarius box contents

-Here’s what you get in the Kill Team: Octarius launch box, so far as we can tell:
+Here’s what you get in the Kill Team: Octarius launch box:

 - Death Korps of Krieg veteran guardsmen x 10